StrikerX3/virt86/README.md

 make
 ```

-To install the library, run `make install` from the `build` directory.
+To install the library, run `sudo make install` from the `build` directory.

 ## Using virt86